The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 16. Taqueria ALVARO OBREGÓN

-I wanted to try this place because I saw it recommended on another blog.
-It’s not a fancy taqueria, but it’s always very busy so it’s a guarantee of quality.
+I wanted to try this place because it was recommended on another blog.
+It’s not a fancy taqueria, but it’s always hectic, so it’s a guarantee of quality.

 They have all sorts of tacos, from pastor to carnitas and other local delicacies.
-Not exactly a place where to hang out but definitely to get some rest from your walking around the Roma Norte neighborhood while fuelling up eating delicious tacos.
+Not exactly a place to hang out, but definitely to get some rest from walking around the Roma Norte neighborhood while fuelling up on delicious tacos.

 Opening hours – every day from 1:30 PM to 5 AM – Sunday from 1:30 to 9:30 PM